inato/senior-take-home-test/README.md

 - [ ] Clone this repository (do **not** fork it)
 - [ ] Implement the features step-by-step (your commit history should be clear to follow)
-- [ ] Document your architecture and design choices along the way
+- [ ] Document & explain your architecture and design choices along the way
-- [ ] Provide instructions on how we can run your code
+- [ ] Provide clear instructions on how we can run your code
 - [ ] Publish it on GitHub (or equivalent)
-- [ ] Send us the link and tell us approximately how much time you spent on this assignment
+- [ ] Send us the link, along with an estimate of how much time you spent on this assignment

 ## Guidelines

-We expect you to spend no more than 5 hours on this assignment.
+### Starting pack
 To get you started quicker, we setup a typescript monorepo with an API and a CLI.

+### Choose your stack
-Feel free to use other languages and technologies you are more comfortable with.
+We do provide a starting pack with a typescript monorepo, but you are free to use any language or framework you are comfortable with.
+You may choose any architectural and design approach, as long as you can explain your decisions.
 You are encouraged to make good use of open-source code.

+Example stack (not limited to): http server exposing REST endpoint that serves json payloads.

+### Request for clarification
+If anything is unclear, please:
+- contact us, we’ll be happy to clarify
+- or make reasonable assumptions and document them

+### Use of AI is allowed
+Feel free to use AI (some of us use it every day, other don’t: it’s really up to you!).
+Please include a short note on how and to what extent it was used.

+### Time management
+Usually, this assignment is completed within 3-4 hours.
+We expect you to spend no more than 5 hours on this assignment.

 ## Expectations
 - [ ] You followed the instructions
+- [ ] Your architecture and design choices are clearly documented
-- [ ] We can run & query the Web API
+- [ ] The Web API is functional and queryable
-- [ ] We can run the CLI
+- [ ] The CLI tool runs as expected
+- [ ] Tests are included and runnable
-- [ ] We can run tests
+- [ ] There is a clear separation of concerns -
+  _bonus: You apply Domain-Driven Design (DDD) principles where relevant_
-- [ ] The applications are bug free
+- [ ] The application is free of bugs

 ## Out of scope